-Front End Fee up to 3% of the applicable net asset value per Share.
-Redemption Fee up to 2% of the applicable net asset value per Share.
-Conversion Fee up to 0.50% of the applicable net asset value per Share.
-Global Fee up to 1.00% p.a. of the average net assets value during each quarter for Classes AD and AH - AUD Shares and payable quarterly on arrears. up to 1.50% p.a. of the average net assets value during each quarter for Classes AHD-CHF, A and QD Shares and payable quarterly on arrears.

-up to 0.70% p.a. of the average net assets value during each quarter for Classes BD, BHD-USD, BHD-CHF and B Shares and payable quarterly on arrears.
-Shareholders The Investment Manager may be entitled to a fee of up to 0,5% p.a. on the Servicing Fee average value over the quarter of the net assets for the Classes, AD, BD, BHD - USD, AH - AUD, AHD - CHF, BHD - CHF, A, B and QD Shares determined on each Valuation Date and payable quarterly in arrears.
+Front End Fee up to 3% of the applicable NAV of the Shares.
+Redemption Fee up to 2% of the applicable NAV of the Shares.
+Conversion Fee up to 0.50% of the applicable NAV of the Shares.
+Global Fee up to 1.00% p.a. of the average net assets value during each quarter for Classes AD and AH - AUD Shares and payable quarterly on arrears. up to 1.50% p.a. of the average net assets value during each quarter for Classes AHD-CHF, A and QD Shares and payable quarterly on arrears. up to 0.70% p.a. of the average net assets value during each quarter for Classes BD, BHD-USD, BHD-CHF and B Shares and payable quarterly on arrears.
+Shareholders Servicing Fee The Investment Manager may be entitled to a fee of up to 0,5% p.a. on the average value over the quarter of the net assets for the Classes, AD, BD, BHD - USD, AH - AUD, AHD - CHF, BHD - CHF, A, B and QD Shares determined on each Valuation Date and payable quarterly in arrears.